Globalisation, Marginalisation and the WTO

 In signing WTO agreements, governments abdicate a lot of their power to control their domestic economies and set their own development priorities.
 The WTO is an important instrument of global deregulation, for example, by :

 WTO obligations are guaranteed and enforced by the WTO's dispute settlement mechanism, which acts like a small private court.
 The dispute panel's preoccupation with strict implementation of the WTO rules precludes the wider concerns governments may consider and, indeed, ignores the objectives laid down in the preamble to the WTO.
-Even when there is broad popular consensus about a particular rule, such as the
+Even when there is broad popular consensus about a particular rule, such as the banning of meat hormones in the EU, the panel rules against it on the basis of the assessment methods prescribed in the WTO.

 Such strong enforcement of WTO obligations guarantees companies - especially those with global capital - freedom to operate where they can benefit most.